 On her return to Ireland, not knowing what exactly she signed up for in this faraway internet cafe in Varanasi that time, she started her undergraduate degree at UCC.
 Landing on her feet with truly excellent lecturers such as John Godfrey or Mel Mercier, she enrolled in loop, experimental and minimal composition classes, which lead to an ever increasing repertoire of her own music.

 Next to her concerts with the Irish Band Túcan, whom she performed with at festivals around Ireland, she started to perform her own music in Ireland and Slovenia in 2011 and 2012 as a solo act as well as in duo and trio formation.

 Before the release of her second album, and accompanying EP, "Attic Mornings", in 2017, the trio transformed to its current quartet formation featuring English accordionist/singer and clog dancer Hannah James.

-Next to her feature on many diverse cross-cultural collaborations and recordings, she currently performs with her quartet, as a solo act, with Pluirín na mBan, the Irish Gamelan Orchestra, german trumpet player Matthias Schriefl, Hannah James and the Craic Addicts.
+Next to her feature on many diverse cross-cultural collaborations and recordings, she currently performs with her quartet, as a solo act, with Pluirín na mBan, Los Hostes, Trio Hupsala, the Irish Gamelan Orchestra, german jazz trumpeter Matthias Schriefl and The Craic Addicts.

 In 2012, Claudia completed her BA in music and psychology at UCC, followed by a sponsored masters degree in ethnomusicology which she completed in 2013.
 During her time at UCC she was awarded the 2nd prize in the H.H.
 Dr. Steward Literary Scholarship in Italian based on her final exam results in 2010, the ´Doc Gleeson prize´ 2011 based on her end- of year performance in 2010, a CCE scholarship for students of traditional Irish music, a world music travel scholarship, the title of ´College Scholar´ 2012 and an MA Fee waiver scholarship.